-1. Broken or dislodged discharge lines cause the water to leak out and accumulate wherever they are compromised.
+1. Broken or dislodged discharge lines can cause the water to leak out and accumulate wherever they are compromised.
 If that downspout is disconnected before it even gets to the line leading into the ground, it’s going to get worse.
 If you can’t reset it yourself, have a roofing professional consult with you for what should be an easy fix.
 Check your gutters and downspouts regularly during a heavy rain event.

 2. The exterior footing drain has failed.
 Most homes were constructed with an exterior drain that runs the perimeter of the foundation.
 Those systems always fail over time.
 Some even go bad a few months after a home is built.
 Sand, clay, and good old fashioned mud easily leech into that pipe and once it’s blocked in one spot, the rest of the lines can’t displace the water.
 These outside the foundation methods don’t work over time and are why 90% of companies today are doing internal drain waterproofing.